 Step 11: Supply Chain Management

-For any business that serves food, managing a reliable and efficient supply chain is fundamental.
+For any business that serves food, restaurant supply chain management is fundamental.
 This involves establishing strong relationships with suppliers and vendors to ensure consistent quality and availability of ingredients and supplies.

 Effective supply chain management helps in reducing operational costs, improving product quality, and ensuring timely delivery, all of which are crucial for the success of a food business.